art-ist/MustacheSharp/README.md

 * Both values are boolean, and are equal

 ## The 'lt' tag
-The **lt** tag allows you to conditionally include a block of text, by comparing if two values are equal.
+The **lt** tag allows you to conditionally include a block of text, if the first value is less than the second value.

     <span {{#lt Budget BudgetLimit}} class="underBudget" {{/lt}}>{{Budget}}</span>